ZipCPU/wb2axip/README.md

   [AXISAFETY](rtl/axisafety.v) also has a mode where, once a fault has been detected, the slave is reset and allowed to return to the bus infrastructure until its next fault.

   *This core has been formally verified.*

+- [AXI2AXILITE](rtl/axi2axilite.v) converts incoming AXI4 (full) requests
+  for an AXI-lite slave.
+This conversion is fully pipelined, and capable of sending back to back AXI-lite requests on both channels.

+  *This core has been formally verified.*